 - 4. Participant A participant is one person that participated in your study. - 5.
 Data Column A data column is all the data in one data table that belongs to the same data dimension, e.g. one coordinate of your eye tracking data, the speed of a test vehicle, the temperature, etc. Most analyses and visualization operate on only one or two data columns, and you have to select the data column that you want to get a result for. - a) Enumerable Column Enumerable Columns are data columns that contain only a low number of distinct data points, as opposed to data columns that contain continuous data, like e.g. the vehicle speed.
 The prime example of enumerable columns are AOIs.
 Some analyses and visualizations only work on enumerable columns. - 6.
-Data Node A data node is a node that hosts data and is used as a source for analyses and visualizations.
-Its window shows a preview of the data, if possible, and its Settings pane allows to set some metadata for the data columns.
-The importer tries to guess these metadata, but with the variety of data formats, those guesses are not always correct.
-Setting up the metadata correctly helps analyses and visualizations to often correctly guess the required columns for specific purposes. - a) Settings - Eye X Coordinates: The raw eye coordinates (x direction).
-The selected column will be used by default by the Fixation Computation. - Eye Y Coordinates: The raw eye coordinates (y direction).
-The selected column will be used by default by the Fixation Computation. - Fixation X Coordinates: The fixation coordinates (x direction).
-The selected column will be used by e.g. the Scan Path and the Heat Map. - Fixation Y Coordinates: The fixation coordinates (y direction).
-The selected column will be used by e.g. the Scan Path and the Heat Map. - Fixation Duration: The duration column of the fixations.
-If your fixation computation algorithm has computed durations for each fixation, select this column here.
-It can then be used in the Scan Path. - Fixation Duration Unit: The unit of the fixation duration.
-Set this to the time unit of the column you have selected.
-If the time unit is of type "TimeSpan" or "DateTime", this setting is fixed.
+Media Media are video or image files, that exist independently of the other data.
+They can be associated with specific scenarios and participants, using media identifiers (see Project Manager Media).
+Note that in many cases, the only media used in the analysis process are the stimuli that were presented to the user.
+Thus, in this documentation, the word "stimulus" is sometimes used for media, in places where it is appropriate.